 Following approval, data will be released within a reasonable timeframe agreed with the data processor.
 This may vary depending upon the complexity of the date requested and the scope of the core audit activity being undertaken at that time.
 We expect data to be released in a number of weeks.
 Please discuss any deadlines or timescales with the project before you submit your application to ensure you can get the data you need within your preferred timeframe.

 If DARG do not approve the release of the data, you will be advised on steps required to improve the quality of your application.
 This advice will be provided on the listed outcome date.
 Once your application has been updated with requested clarification and returned to HQIP it will either be submitted for chairs action or be submitted for review at the forthcoming DARG.

-Details of the meeting dates, submission deadlines, and outcome dates are available here.
+Details of the meeting dates, invoice payment deadlines, and outcome dates are available here.

 - Costs of data access

 We will request payment from you to cover the cost of administering and processing your request.